 Yes, I am one of the <1% of smart phone users operating a Windows (Lumia) phone in the wild.
 I’ve been this way since these phones were branded Nokia, and I have my elderly parents hooked on them, too.
 I still think Windows phones are good for seniors or anyone who can’t stand Android or iPhone costs — or security and privacy issues and design decisions that include planned obsolescence.
-It might not be your only phone (considering their incompatibility with many apps and websites), but Windows phones can make a solid primary call-making, email-checking, light web-surfing, etc. device, even in 2020.
+It might not be your only phone considering their incompatibility with many apps and websites, but Windows phones can still make a solid primary call-making, email-checking, light web-surfing, device.

 To be sure, kids HATE Windows phones.
-These phones have never featured the latest apps (and they currently seem to lose some features daily).
-However, some of the remaining Windows phone features are still fantastic — probably the best keyboard in the game, a “dark theme” stock, great sound, solid build quality, native integration with Microsoft Office, etc. With sales of refurbished units on Amazon and eBay, it is still possible to join the Lumia family for (often well-) under $100.
+These phones have never featured the latest apps, and they now seem to lose some features daily.
+However, some of the remaining Windows phone features are still fantastic — probably the best keyboard in the game, a “dark theme” stock, great sound, solid build quality, native integration with Microsoft Office, etc. With sales of refurbished units on Amazon and eBay, it is still possible to join the Lumia family for well under $100.

-For frugal folks and FI junkies to consider: since 2013, I’ve kept three family members equipped with smart-enough Windows Phones for <$1000 total in hardware (cases, spare batteries and an external universal battery charger) — thank you Microsoft and Nokia.
-From that <$1k budget, I’ve had MANY phones and currently have three handsets; one is used as an offline mp3 player with swappable batteries.
+For frugal folks and FI junkies to consider: since 2013, I’ve kept three family members equipped with smart-enough Windows Phones for <$1000 total in hardware, including cases, spare batteries and an external universal battery charger) — thank you Microsoft and Nokia.
+From that <$1k budget, I’ve had many phones and currently have three handsets; one is used as an offline mp3 player with swappable batteries.
 Dad is still on his original phone.
-I’m by far the power user / abuser / loser of phones in our clutch, and I’ve been on the same <$60 Windows phone as my primary for over a year, knock on wood.
+I’m by far the power user / abuser / loser of phones in our clutch, and I’ve been on the same <$60 Windows phone for at least two years, knock on wood.